LuckyResearch/LuckyResearch/README.md

 ### Hi there 👋

-Lucky Research Community 🇻🇳
+Lucky Research

+ * Moderator on the official Discord at Celestia, Dymension, Sui Network, Avail ( Educator role)

 - Research, RetroActive, Testnet
 - Trusted Validator and Active stronger contributor in Blockchain

-🌱 #Lucky Research contribute to the network Celestia, Dymension, Avail, Sui, Shentu:
+🌱 #Lucky Research contribute to the network Celestia, Dymension, Avail, Sui, Shentu, Side Prôtcol, SelfChain:

  * Building a Modular blockchain community, diligently contributing to support the development of the Vietnamese community.

- * Moderator on the official Discord at Celestia, Dymension, Sui Network, Avail ( Educator role)

  # Mainnet: